MichaelM1099/tools_n_stuff/README.md

 --password_gen_year.py
 So there are a ton of wordlists but I’ve noticed they’re not updated a ton or at least the ones I’ve seen.
 So, I created this short script which will take user input and basically just add the year along with a symbol which is a very common password combo.
 So, you enter “summer” and it’ll output all of those permutation: Summer2023!
 Summer 2023@ etc. You can enter a number of base words separated by commas.
 The resulting word list will be written to wordlist.txt

+--ipchangealert.ps1
+This powershell script basically just queries https://api.ipify.org which gives a response of the current public IP address.
+Then, a txt file is made in the same directory as the script called ip.txt. ip.txt stores the last IP address value.
+And when the script runs again, if the IP has changed, it will send an SMTP alert letting you know.
+This could be helpful if you don't have a static IP but are hosting something on the public internet.